Digiman/GitHelperApp/Readme.md

 2. Create new PRs.
 3. Create and update the page with release notes.

-So as we can see based on this steps and functionality the tool can optimize and improve the routines for release process and use results for
-Release notes page.

 How to use:

-1. Run the tool to compare the branches - use predefined run profiles in launchsettings.json - GitHelperApp-CompareLocal or GitHelperApp-CompareAzure.
+1. Run the tool to compare the branches - use predefined run profiles in *launchsettings.json* - GitHelperApp-CompareLocal or GitHelperApp-CompareAzure.
     - Review the results and identify how many repositories are needed to be merged.
-2. Create the Release Notes pages (if not available yet).
-    - For quick create can be used template - MM/DD/YYYY Sprint XX Release Notes - this is custom template used for all release notes pages and updated as much as possible to include all the changes and improvements.
-3. Run the tool to create PR - use predefined run profiles in launchsettings.json - GitHelperApp-CreatePr.
+2. Run the tool to create PR - use predefined run profiles in *launchsettings.json* - GitHelperApp-CreatePr.
     - Review the results.
     - Use ResultFull-5e73c87609894dc49194dbb6643f68b6.md (sample file name, each file have unique GUID identifier) or another file for PRs list.
-    - Open in text editor the file and copy all the content and create the page in Confluence under release section and insert the data from file - it will automatically parse the Markdown and format properly with styles.
-    - Update release notes page - add the link to the results page and upload the files with results.

 ## Links